microsoft/TouchDevelop-backend/docs/streams.md

 }
 ```

 Instead of `.../data` you can use `.../data.csv` to get data in CSV format.
+The CSV data
+omits partition (as it's the same in the entire file), and converts timestamp field
+into a UTC time representation that Excel understands.

+## OData

+It's best avoided.

+There is some OData support at `/api/lxmsmqjlwucg/odata/` and
+`/api/lxmsmqjlwucg/odata/Samples`, but it's far from complete.
+Also, when importing into Excel, it rounds up time to seconds (instead of milliseconds).

 ## Partitions